JeffersonBe/Motivation-Hunt/README.md

 - **Set challenge to complete**: you choose what you want to be challenge and when you are going to achieve it!
 When you accomplish your challenge, just swipe left and click select.
 Well done!

 ## How to get started
+*For security purpose, I’ve taken out of version control the API key.
+To make one, follow the follow direction:*
-1. Rename a KeyTemplate.plist to Key.plist  the root of your folder
+1. Rename KeyTemplate.plist to Key.plist the root of your folder
 2. Enter your Youtube API key in the row named API_KEY